 There just isn’t enough time in the day to become an expert in every back-office function that isn’t directly related to the success of your core business.
 Unfortunately, poor execution on employee payroll can put your business at risk of tax and legal fines from the IRS.

 Outsourcing payroll can also help you navigate the nearly 10,000 federal, state, and local taxing jurisdictions that employers must comply with across the U.S.

 As your core business evolves and grows, so will your workforce.
 If you have plans to expand your team, or find that your payroll is constantly in flux, a payroll service can help you keep up with your changing employee base, be it full-time employees or contractors.

-You should evaluate the advantages and disadvantages of outsourcing payroll to determine if it’s the best move for your business.
+You should evaluate the advantages and disadvantages of outsourcing payroll to determine if it’s the best move for your small business.

 Advantages of outsourcing payroll

 - Time savings: Leveraging technology to automate clocking time and attendance or direct deposit ensures that you don’t waste resources on repetitive administrative tasks.

 - Access to outside expertise: Once your business reaches 50 full-time equivalent (FTE) employees, there are a whole new set of forms required and new rules to adhere to.
 Outsourcing provides a third-party expert to walk you through the ins and outs as you scale.